francescm/propersso/README.md

 # README

-This is proof of concept of a Ruby on Rails application with Shibboleth authentication, pure rails session and a working single sign off.
+This is a proof of concept of a Ruby on Rails application with Shibboleth authentication, pure rails session and a working single sign off.

 This application follows: